konkret-wallet/konkret-wallet/docs/testing.md

 }
 ```

-Here's [an example PR](https://github.com/MetaMask/core/pull/1002/files) for this pattern in our core library.
+Here's [an example PR](https://github.com/MetaMask/core/pull/1002/files) for this pattern in the MetaMask core library.

 For UI tests, React Testing Library exposes another API that relies on the same idea of abstracting the passage of time instead of explicitly managing it: